For Oldenburg, Zaragoza and MINES-ParisTech:

 - 15 April for Oldenburg University

-- 1st July for EU students applying to Hanze University
+- 1st May for non-EU students applying to Hanze University

 The reference (to be provided in English- French and Spanish can be accepted for MINES-ParisTech and Zaragoza University) should include, if possible, details of the results he/she has obtained throughout his/her studies.
 If the applicant has not graduated, the reference should give a prediction of the likely degree outcome.
 Additionally, the reference should indicate whether the applicant language skills are adequate for postgraduate study (either in English, French or Spanish according to the student’s choice of university).